kieda/QCode/concept.md

 In the end, we want to achieve dynamic linking of dynamic classes via reflection.

 This is the important part - we know how to make a solution, but we don't know an efficient implementation for the job.
 The solution involves organizing java classes in some sort of efficient in-memory database that's optimized for java names.
 We must somehow (1) create an efficient lookup system to evict older classloaders, and (2) find a way to quickly and efficiently find and load classes in its scope.
+Not only that, we also need to find out which classloader has which objects, and which classloader we should use.

+In the future, we would also want to have a single classloader load a module of classes (for efficiency).
+For example, lets say a classloader has loaded classes `A`, `B`, and `C`.
+Then, we modify `C`.
+We must know that this classloader is affected, and that we should create a new one consisting of `A`, `B`, and the updated `C`.
+Then, we need to know how to evict the old classloader, then update the new one in the context of `D`.

+Any ideas?